plasmoduck/suckless/Readme.md

 # suckless software master collection
-These are my builds of all of the suckless tools I use.
+These are my patched builds of all of the suckless tools I use.
+Dmenu is modular, so you can edit patches.def.h to enable/disale what you need.

-The build flags are set for FreeBSD (cause that's what I use).
+Also, the build flags are set for FreeBSD (cause that's what I use).
 So please modify config.mk to suit your system.

 Most of the software is set to use Gruvbox as it's color scheme.
 You can change this by modifying the corresponding colors.h or config.def.h file.